melefabrizio/itomate/readme.md

 itomate -b ~/.somedir configname
 ```

+Configurations stored in the config directory must be invoked without the yml suffix.
+For example, `itomate project` will look for `~/.config/itomate/project.yml`
+or `~/.config/itomate/project.yaml`.

-If you don't provide any arguments, itomate will look for `itomate.yml` file in the current directory.
+If you don't provide any arguments, itomate will look for an `itomate.yml` file in the current directory.

 ### Config file resolution